Onboardbase/secure-share/README.md

 ### Signed Certificate
  Receivers can configure `scs` to only allow connections from users using a signed certificate from the CA. or just self-signed certificates.
  Add a `connection: trusted` or `connection: self` to the configuration file.

+ ### Seeds (Seed Key)
+ The backbone of `scs` is `PeerId`.
+A `PeerId` a randomly generated key whenever a session is started for both the receiver and the sender.
+As of `v0.1.3` of `scs`, `PeerId`s can now be deterministic, that is, a single `PeerId` can be used for life.
+To do this, you need to set what is called a "seed".
+The `PeerId` is generated with respect to this seed.
+As long as the seed key remains the same, the `PeerId` will remain the same.
+ The "seed" key is a string of any length lesser than 32.
+But for ease and optimal configuration, we recommend 4 or 5 letter words as in the above configuration file.

 # Contributing